stillwater-sc/universal/README.md

 -->

-In particular, two critical concerns of the IEEE floating point formats:
+In particular, there are two primary concerns of the IEEE floating point formats:

 -   inefficient representation of the reals
 -   irreproducibility in the context of concurrency